 (vii) Drugs and medicines prescribed by a physician;

-(viii) The rental of an iron lung or similar mechanical apparatus;
+(viii) Durable medical equipment deemed necessary by the attending physician for the treatment of the disease;

-(ix) Braces, crutches and wheel chairs as are deemed necessary by the attending physician for the treatment of the disease;
+(ix) Emergency transportation if in the opinion of the attending physician it is necessary to transport the insured to another locality for treatment of the disease; and

-(x) Emergency transportation if in the opinion of the attending physician it is necessary to transport the insured to another locality for treatment of the disease; and
+(x) May include coverage of any other expenses necessarily incurred in the treatment of the disease.

-(xi) May include coverage of any other expenses necessarily incurred in the treatment of the disease.
+(b) Coverage for each insured person for a specifically named disease (or diseases) with no deductible amount, and an overall aggregate benefit limit of not less than $[X] payable at the rate of not less than $[X] a day while confined in a hospital and a benefit period of not less than 500 days.

-(b) Coverage for each insured person for a specifically named disease (or diseases) with no deductible amount, and an overall aggregate benefit limit of not less than [$25,000] payable at the rate of not less than [$50] a day while confined in a hospital and a benefit period of not less than 500 days.
+(4) A policy that provides coverage for each insured person for cancer-only coverage or in combination with one or more other specified diseases on an expense incurred basis for services, supplies, care and treatment of cancer, in amounts not in excess of the usual and customary charges, with a deductible amount not in excess of $[X], and an overall aggregate benefit limit of not less than $[X] and a benefit period of not less than three (3) years shall provide at least the following minimum provisions:

-(4) A policy that provides coverage for each insured person for cancer-only coverage or in combination with one or more other specified diseases on an expense incurred basis for services, supplies, care and treatment of cancer, in amounts not in excess of the usual and customary charges, with a deductible amount not in excess of [$250], and an overall aggregate benefit limit of not less than [$10,000] and a benefit period of not less than three (3) years shall provide at least the following minimum provisions:
+(a) Treatment by, or under the direction of, a licensed physician, surgeon, or other health care professional acting within the scope of their license;

-(a) Treatment by, or under the direction of, a legally qualified physician or surgeon;
+Drafting Note: States should review their laws and regulations to determine whether to use the word “acting” or “performing” in Paragraph (3)(a)(ii) above.
+Some states use the word “acting,” while others use the word “performing.”

-(b) X-ray, radium chemotherapy and other therapy procedures used in diagnosis and treatment;
+(b) Tests, procedures, and other medical services and supplies used in diagnosis and treatment;

 (c) Hospital room and board and any other hospital furnished medical services or supplies;